Museum in Göhren: Past meets future

 A brand new: 5,000-year-old artifacts from the duke's tomb

 For the first time, some 5,000-year-old artifacts from the famous „Duke's Tomb“ are now on display in Göhren.
-Until now, only a few replicas of the finds made by teacher and local poet Fritz Worm in 1920 between Göhren and Alt Reddevitz in a Neolithic grave were on display.
+Previously, only a few replicas of the finds made by teacher and local poet Fritz Worm in 1920 between Göhren and Alt Reddevitz in a Neolithic grave were on display.
 The originals have now been made available to the museum of local history by the University of Greifswald.

 A visit to the Rookhus